-My lichen sclerosus is not only symptom-free (except for one day a month around my period, and if I accidentally eat gluten, dairy, oats or millet), but I’m having regular, totally PMS-free periods every 28 days for the first time in my life.
+My lichen sclerosus is not only symptom-free (except for one day a month around my period, and if I accidentally eat gluten, dairy, oats or corn), but I’m having regular, totally PMS-free periods every 28 days for the first time in my life.
 I’m not allergic to wine, or my cat, or the pollen outside.
 I hadn’t even realised I’d always had an issue with post-nasal drip until it stopped.

 For the first time since I turned 12, I’m free of IBS.
 I have a bowel movement every morning after I wake up, and it’s never painful or crampy or surprising.
 I don’t get constipated or suffer from regular diarrhea.
 I’m not so bloated I could be 8 months pregnant after every second meal.

 I sleep well and wake up feeling good.
 For the first time I can ever remember, I have actual, real live energy.
 I’m excited to do things, and my brain feels like it’s firing on every cylinder.
 I’m not depressed or fatigued or foggy.
 I’m not living with a constant hum of vague anxiety in the back of my head.

 My nails are strong.
 My skin is clear.
 When everyone else gets sick, I often don’t – or at least I get less sick, and I get better faster.